saylesss88/nix-book/src/installation/enc/USB_keyfile.md

 <details>
 <summary> ✔️ Click to expand Experimental TPM2 auto-unlock for LUKS </summary>

+> ⚠️ WARNING: Security Implications of TPM2 Auto-Unlock

+> Enabling TPM2 auto-unlock fundamentally changes your system's security model.
+> While this feature protects against certain forms of malicious software
+> injection by tying the decryption key to the system's boot state, it
+> eliminates the need for a user password at boot.
+This creates a significant
+> risk if your machine is stolen or seized, do not use this feature if the
+> physical security of your machine is a concern.
+This is still at a stage where
+> you can expect rough edges and workarounds.

-It is fairly complex as to how TPM2 auto-unlock can improve security, it has to do with how Linux distributions fail to authenticate the boot process past the initrd.
-This means that even if your data is encrypted and Secure Boot is enabled, there is nothing preventing a tampered initrd image from being injected in place of your trusted one.
+It is fairly complex as to how TPM2 auto-unlock can improve security in some ways, it has to do with how Linux distributions fail to authenticate the boot process past the initrd.This means that even if your data is encrypted and Secure Boot is enabled, there is nothing preventing a tampered initrd image from being injected in place of your trusted one.

 TPMs protect secrets by releasing them only if the boot process can be authenticated through "measurements."
 During boot, each component involved